aristanetworks/avd/ansible_collections/arista/avd/examples/campus-fabric/README.md

     ```

 === "DC1_NETWORK_SERVICES"
-    You add VLANs and SVIs to the Fabric by updating the **group_vars/DC1_NETWORK_SERVICES.yml**.
+    You add VLANs and SVIs to the Fabric by updating the **group_vars/DC1_NETWORK_SERVICES.yml** file.
 Each VLAN will be given a name and a list of tags.
 The tags filter the VLAN to specific Leaf Pairs.
 These variables are applied to spine and leaf nodes since they are a part of this group.

     ``` yaml
     --8<--